 Helping people to dispose of potentially harmful prescription drugs is just one way DEA is working to reduce the addiction and overdose deaths plaguing this country due to opioid medications.

-Complete results for DEA’s spring Take Back Day are available at www.deatakeback.com.
+Complete results for DEA’s Take Back Day are available at www.deatakeback.com.
 DEA’s next Prescription Drug Take Back Day is October 27, 2018.